Forty Fiery Arrows Per Hour: Peak Activity of the Eta Aquarids Meteor Shower Expected on May 6

 Experts from the Moscow Planetarium

-Experts advise starting observations around 03:00 Moscow time to catch the maximum number of meteors.
+Experts advise starting observations around 03:00 AM Moscow time to catch the maximum number of meteors.
 In clear weather, the chances of seeing this natural phenomenon are very high.

-For those who cannot observe the phenomenon in person, many observatories are planning a live broadcast of the meteor shower in real time.
+For those who cannot observe the phenomenon in person, many observatories are planning a live broadcast of the meteor shower in real-time.

-Magnetic Storms "on the Threshold": Geostorm to Hit Earth from April 25 to 27
+Magnetic Storms "on the Threshold": Geostorm Will Hit Earth from April 25 to 27

-"Cosmic Smile" to Illuminate Russia's Predawn Sky
+"Cosmic Smile" Will Illuminate the Predawn Sky of Russia